Back Home

 a bottom

-What makes the difference between a factory made bottle and an artist's bottle is the artist capacity to play with this anatomy.
-A narrow opening, a long neck, a swelled belly and a plain bottle turns into a piece of art.
+What makes the difference between a factory made bottle and an artist's bottle is the artist's capacity to play with this anatomy.
+A narrow opening, a long neck, a full belly and a plain bottle turns into a piece of art.

 Its utility aspect is then totally offset by its artistic quality.